rothskeller/photo-tools/md/MANUAL.md

-The `reset` operation corrects the tagging of the named fields (or all fields) in all named files, using the value(s) from the highest priority metadata tag for those fields (i.e., the same one shown by `show`, and the first one listed by `tags`).
+The `reset` operation corrects the tagging of the named fields (or all fields) in all named files, using the value(s) from the highest priority metadata tag for those fields (i.e., the same one shown by `show`, generally the first one listed by `tags`).

 The `clear` operation removes all values of the specified field, and all corresponding metadata tags, from each of the named files.

-The `choose` operation displays all values the named field in the named files, just like the `tags` operation.
+The `choose` operation displays all values of the named field in the named files, just like the `tags` operation.
 It then allows the user to choose one of those values (or manually enter some other value), which it applies to each of the named files just like the `set` operation.
-The `choose` operation is not valid for `group`, `keyword`, `person`, and `place`, and `topic` fields.
+The `choose` operation is not valid for fields that can have multiple values.

 The `copy` operation requires at least two named files.
 It copies the values of the named fields (or all fields) from the first named file to all of the other named files.

-The `write caption` operation is like `show caption`, except that the caption is written to standard output without any table formatting.
+The `read caption` operation is like `show caption`, except that the caption is written to standard output without any table formatting.

-The `read caption` operation is like `set caption`, except that the value is read from standard input rather than taken on the command line.
+The `write caption` operation is like `set caption`, except that the value is read from standard input rather than taken on the command line.

 If the `batch` prefix is given, the named files are batched by basename, and the